Vaibhav2002/Articles/cksudjjb701tolus1gntf70vm.md

 - Healthify is made using Kotlin and following Modern Android Development practices.
 - Healthify uses all Jetpack libraries and follows MVVM architecture.
 It also has a G.O.A.T rating in Android's  M.A.D scorecard.
 - Healthify's code follows all the best practices and software development principles which make it a very good learning resource for beginners.
+- Healthify's code is properly linted using Ktlint.

 ![summary.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1629894600750/lYuPA7nYY.png)